kimbagira/myprojectquote/README.md

 you should clone to get my code

+BDD

+behaviour

+you first go to the webpage,you read the whole pageto know more about it,and do what you are required to do.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.